 Venice gained controlled of Cyprus in 1489 and built walls around Nicosia to protect it from invaders.
 One of the original “Porta” into town is still intact and that is the Famagusta Gate.
 You have to see it because it’s number one on the things to do in Nicosia.
 My suggestion is to go at night, when it is atmospherically lit.
 Sit at one of the surrounding cocktail bars and bask in its Renaissance grandeur.

 If you visit the Famagusta gate during the day, don’t miss NiMAC (Nicosia Municipal Arts Centre) right down the stree.
 It’s hard to miss it, as it was once the Old Powerhouse.
 It’s complimentary to get in, so putter in a take a look at the latest exhibition there is.

 Cyprus Archaeological Museum

 Hatzigeorgakis House & Museum

-One of my favorite sites in Nicosia, this former house, belonging to Hadjigeorgakis Kornesios, is a study on how the wealthy lived in Nicosia in the 1700’s.
+One of my favorite sites in Nicosia, this former house, belonging to Hadjigeorgakis Kornesios, is a study on how the wealthy lived in Nicosia in the 16th century.
 He did splash around his power and money causing him to be beheaded in 1809, but he did leave a wonderful example of Ottoman Architecture and snapshot into life in the city.